 If you have a gardener/poor person, where is your dog when they come?

 Do you have a pool?
 Is it fenced?

 Do you have a doggie door?

 Where are INDOOR kitchen & bath trash cans?

-Are there children, grandchildren or visiting children under 8 in home regularly?
+Are there ever any children or visiting children under 8?

 Has anyone in home been snapped at or bitten by a dog? was bite report filed?

 Have you ever returned, surrendered or rehomed a dog? why?